awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbproxytargetgroup-connectionpoolconfigurationinfoformat.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxIdleConnectionsPercent`  <a name="cfn-rds-dbproxytargetgroup-connectionpoolconfigurationinfoformat-maxidleconnectionspercent"></a>
  Controls how actively the proxy closes idle database connections in the connection pool\.
-A high value enables the proxy to leave a high percentage of idle connections open\.
-A low value causes the proxy to close idle client connections and return the underlying database connections to the connection pool\.
-For Aurora MySQL, it is expressed as a percentage of the `max_connections` setting for the RDS DB instance or Aurora DB cluster used by the target group\.
+The value is expressed as a percentage of the `max_connections` setting for the RDS DB instance or Aurora DB cluster used by the target group\.
+With a high value, the proxy leaves a high percentage of idle database connections open\.
+A low value causes the proxy to close more idle connections and return them to the database\.
 Default: 50
 Constraints: between 0 and `MaxConnectionsPercent`
 *Required*: No